Newsletter

 The Children’s and Youth Chorus

-The singers in the children’s chorus of the Deutsche Oper Berlin may be young in years but they already have their sights set on the same goal as their professional colleagues in the ‘grown-up’ chorus: they want to thrill the audience.
-They want to triumph alongside the rest of the company.
+The singers in the Deutsche Oper Berlin children's chorus may be young, but they already share the same goal as their professional colleagues in the ‘big’ chorus: they want to inspire.
+They want to create a successful evening with the ensemble.
+This year, the children's chorus and its soloists were part of the major children's production DIE DREI RÄTSEL (The Three Riddles).

 Read more